8 Beautiful Black Chicken Breeds (With Pictures)

 1. Ayam Cemani

-Adding an Ayam Cemani to your flock would bring a black chicken superstar into your collection.
+Adding an Ayam Cemani to your flock would bring a deep black chicken superstar into your collection.
 The breathtaking appearance of Ayam Cemani chickens makes them the most expensive chicken breed in the world.

 Some people refer to the Ayam Cemani as the ‘Lamborgini in poultry’, and they’re not wrong!
 With its black color from head to toe, high price, and rareness, the Ayam Cemani is one of the most mysterious chicken breeds in the world.